 Engaging with customers

-We are currently running a survey with our customers to engage with them on our sustainable practices, as well as to assess their understanding of our new labels (like this one).
+We have run a survey with our customers to engage with them on our sustainable practices, as well as to assess their understanding of our new labels (like this one).

 We have already done extensive survey work with our business customers to work with them on improving the environmental and social impacts of their own businesses.
 This work is on going.